 Help your team see that we interact with close friends and family differently from strangers in both obvious and subtle ways.
 Your ultimate goal is for your employees to treat everyone they encounter with that same joy and excitement.
 It doesn’t have to be crazy over the top either.
 It could be opening the door for someone, getting on the level of a child to give them a high-five, carrying stuff out to the car, or any number of other small loving things that you can do.
 Here’s the great thing for you as a leader; this level of service doesn’t cost you a thing.
 There is one thing that you’ll need to do as a leader though….

+Love the team like family.
 Yes, you can’t tell the employees to love the customers like family, without doing the same for them.
 I understand that we have policies and personal boundaries when it comes to the people that report to us.
 I’m not suggesting that you break those.
 I am saying show them appreciation as much as possible.
 Remember that we talked in the fall about how we overestimate our impact?
 You aren’t giving out as much appreciation as you think you are.
 The people that report to you will be the reason you will or won’t get a promotion.
 Show them how much you appreciate their contribution.
 Remember to respect them for who they are.
 You may think video games are a waste of time and you don’t understand why the guy on your team spends every other waking hour playing those things, but he’s probably very successful at it and the activity adds value to him.
 Don’t discount someone because of their interest or background.
 All employees deserve your highest respect.
 Lastly, be sure to encourage them in their mistakes and when they try new things.

 Treat your team like family and set the expectation that they do the same with the guests.
 Your service level will skyrocket.

-The importance of community, living in peace and helping one another, is a foundation piece of who we are.
+The importance of community, living in peace, and helping one another, is a foundation piece of who we are.
 That can be found more so in Clarkston, GA than anywhere else in the world.
 Clarkston holds the crown as the most diverse city in the world.
 At a population of a little over 12,000, it accounts for over 200 people groups in one square mile where they speak over 60 languages.